-A ripe fresh bud grows up for several months and takes about 7 – 9 months to reach the size of a cabbage.
-It further takes around 9 – 18 months to get properly bloomed with plenty raindrop would certainly help the bud to ripe quickly which eventually blossomed out as a monstrous flower.
+On the other hand, a ripe fresh bud grows up for several months and takes about 7 – 9 months to reach the size of a cabbage.
+Furthermore it takes around 9 – 18 months to become properly bloom with more plenty raindrops which would certainly help the bud to ripe quickly which eventually blossomed out as a monstrous flower.

 Bloom for a few days only

 Unfortunately the bloom itself lasts for a short period of time (just a few days, around 5 to 7 days).
-It has to cross-pollinate quickly with nearby flower of the opposite sex before its dotting maroon colour getting brown and eventually dead.
+It has to cross-pollinate quickly with the nearby flowers of the opposite sex before its dotting maroon colour getting brown and eventually dead.

 Smell that attracts insects

 The Rafflesia Arnoldii flower produces the slight stench of rotting flesh to attract carrion flies for the pollination process.
-The fly collects the pollen from male and female flower to continue the pollination process.
-The mild stench produced is the unique process of its reproduction.
+Therefore the fly collects the pollen from male and female flower to continue the pollination process.
+Eventually the mild stench produce the unique process of its reproduction.